 Her hobbies include playing the keyboard and "prayerful painting" (which uses art and creativity for healing).
 Since coming to the Thames Valley she has joined the Trefoil Guild and enjoys regular Guiding activities.

-Margaret has pastoral charge of the congregations at Windsor, Old Windsor, Eton Wick and Colnbrook & Poyle.
+Margaret has pastoral charge of the congregations at Windsor, Old Windsor, Eton Wick, Colnbrook & Poyle and St Mark's Crescent.

 I am a Methodist presbyter.
 Before coming to the Thames Valley Circuit I served 10 years in the uniquely ecumenical Milton Keynes Circuit.
 There I looked after a variety of congregations and enjoyed getting to know the people.
 I find leading worship, teaching and pastoral work is a privilege, a great joy and a challenge which I relish.
 I took delight in working with others to shepherd some new expressions of church into being while in the Milton Keynes Circuit, including Cook at Chapel: a Fresh Expression of Church, an annual Blessing of Animals Service, Youth Movie Night, and Cross Purposes (an ecumenical youth-led congregation).